elixir-europe/BioHackathon/interoperability/Using blockchain in biomedical provenance the identifiers use case/README.md

   1. How would BioSamples benefit from blockchain technologies: How would the distributed ledger be used across industry and     academia?
 (9-12).
       - Skills: BioSamples.
       - Output: BioSamples workflow.
-  2. Designing and implementing a business network application (.bna) on Hyperledger Composer for the project: version 1 and 2.
+  2. Designing and implementing a business network application (.bna) on Hyperledger Composer for the project.
       - Define assets and participants (13-14).
       - Define transactions and logic in JS (13-19).
       - Skills: JS.
       - Output: BioSamples.bna

 #### Day 3
 Supply chain management in BioSamples